chizhizhang/chizhizhang.github.iohugo/content/authors/admin/_index.md

   - name: The Changchun Institute of Optics, Fine Mechanics and Physics (CIOMP), Chinese Academy of Sciences
     url: http://english.ciomp.cas.cn/

+motto: Fix the cause, not the symptom. — Steve Maguire

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.